BasicComputation/x64-lecture/B02 - EXE file format.md

 db 'data section'

-; data? is reserved memory, part of same memory segment as where data section is loaded, useally .data? db ?,?,?,?	; reserve 4 bytes
+; data? is reserved memory, part of same memory segment as where data section is loaded .data? db ?,?,?,?	; reserve 4 bytes